 Longer manufacturing duration allows analog chip makers to generate greater efficiencies, leading to structurally higher gross margins than their fabless digital peers.
 The downside of vertical integration is that cyclicality can be more pronounced for analog chipmakers, as capacity utilization upsides work in reverse during down periods.

-Skyworks Solutions's revenue growth over the last three years has been measured, averaging 13.1% annually.
-But as you can see below, last year has been stronger for the company, growing from quarterly revenue of $956.8 million to $1.31 billion.
+Skyworks Solutions's revenue growth over the last three years has been mediocre, averaging 15.8% annually.
+But as you can see below, last year has been stronger for the company, growing from quarterly revenue of $1.17 billion to $1.33 billion.
 Semiconductors are a cyclical industry and long-term investors should be prepared for periods of high growth, followed by periods of revenue contractions (which can sometimes offer opportune times to buy).

-Skyworks Solutions believes the growth is set to accelerate, and is guiding for revenue to grow 56.7% YoY next quarter, and Wall St analysts are estimating growth 12.3% over the next twelve months.
+However, Skyworks Solutions believes the growth is set to continue, and is guiding for revenue to grow 10.1% YoY next quarter, and Wall St analysts are estimating growth 12% over the next twelve months.

 Product Demand & Outstanding Inventory